eadf/esp_mqtt_ports/README.md

 # esp_mqtt_ports

+Work in progress.

-Control up to 512 digital pins with your smartphone and one esp8266.
-Work in progress
+Control up to 512 digital pins with your smartphone and one esp8266 (with 8 GPIOS).